 Quite possibly.
 Global temperatures are continuing to rise.
 Our actions over the last few centuries have profoundly affected the natural world.
 Nowhere is this more true than in the reefs, where subtle temperature changes can destroy entire ecosystems.
 With most of the damage already done, we now need to make sure that we do not lose other wondrous natural habitats.

 Not necessarily.
 Some scientists hope that by slowing down the speed at which we are warming the planet, corals might be able to adapt to slightly warmer water.
 If temperatures stabilise or if unusually hot seasons remain unusual, much of the world’s coral reefs can survive.
 We all have to work hard at living sustainably to ensure that this becomes a reality.

 - There are many reasons why people like coral reefs and want to protect them.
-What do you think is the most important of them?
+Which one do you think is the most important?

 - Do you think that humanity can make the changes needed to ensure that natural wonders like the Great Barrier Reef can survive this century?